 Sonographers are the healthcare professionals who utilize their technical expertise, knowledge of human anatomy, and the physical principles of ultrasound to produce diagnostic images of the body.
 Ultrasound is used to evaluate many parts of the body, including the abdomen, blood vessels, developing fetus, superficial body structures, and neonatal brains.
 The sound waves used to obtain these images are at a frequency above the range of human hearing.
-Sound waves are emitted from the transducer into the body and then return to the ultrasound machine where they are converted into an image.
-The images are interpreted by a Radiologist who provides the medical diagnosis for the patient's physician.
+Sonographers create images of structures by scanning the patient with a transducer that emits high frequency sound waves.
+The images are interpreted by a physician who provides the medical diagnosis.

 Sonographers have extensive, direct patient contact that may include performing some invasive procedures.

 They must be able to interact compassionately and effectively with people who range from healthy to critically ill.